merbridge/website/content/en/docs/Concepts/_index.md

 The full name of eBPF is Extended Berkeley Packet Filter.
 As the name implies, this is a module used to filter network packets.
 For example, sockops and redir capabilities of eBPF can efficiently filter and intercept packets.

 eBPF is a revolutionary technology with origins in the Linux kernel that can run sandboxed programs in an operating system kernel.
-It is used to safely and efficiently extend the capabilities of the kernel without requiring to change kernel source code or load kernel modules
+It is used to safely and efficiently extend the capabilities of the kernel without requiring to change kernel source code or load kernel modules.

 ## iptables